 A named distinguished lecturer may be established for a sum of not less than $500,000.
-Such funds shall only be accepted to support disciplines or areas of study which are consistent with the mission of the College.
+Such funds shall only be accepted to support disciplines or areas of study that are consistent with the mission of the College.
 Distinguished lecturers are designed to bring outstanding individuals to teach at the College consistent with the State University of New York policies on lecturers and visiting professors.

-Funds for specialized presentations by outstanding scholars, artists, or recognized experts must anticipate payments for fees, travel, living expenses, promotional expenses and insurance as required and may be established for sums not less than $250,000.
+Funds for specialized presentations by outstanding scholars, artists or recognized experts must anticipate payments for fees, travel, living expenses, promotional expenses and insurance as required and may be established for sums not less than $250,000.

 Funds for special lectures may be established for sums not less than $100,000.